Workiva/styleguide/PYTHON.rst

 Workiva Python Style Guide
 =============================

-Workiva's pythonpy style guide is based primarily off of the PEP8_ and `Google Style Guide`_.
+Workiva's python style guide is based primarily off of the PEP8_ and `Google Style Guide`_.
 As with all style guides, there is room for interpretation, so this Workiva Style Guide is intended to fill those gaps to provide a consistent look across the Python code base.